-Colored gems have long been the favored betrothal gift for royal families -- we all know Kate Middleton's sapphire and diamond ring -- and a must-have for the queen's crown.
-Lately, brilliantly hued stones have become even more of a trend, catching on with celebs and everyday brides alike (pink diamonds and sapphires are some of the most requested colorful stones).
-The bonus in getting a sapphire or other fiery gem is that they are often less expensive than diamonds, so you can afford a larger stone.
+Colored gems have long been the favored betrothal gift for royal families—we're all familiar with Kate Middleton's gorgeous sapphire and diamond ring.
+Today, hued stones are even more on-trend, catching on with celebs and everyday brides alike (pink diamonds and sapphires are some of the most requested colorful stones).
+Another bonus of going with a sapphire or other fiery gem?
+They tend to be less expensive than diamonds, so you can afford a larger stone.

 So which hue suits you?
 Pick a color and intensity that match your fashion palette.
-Most stones occur in a range of shades, but fall in love with a color, not a gem.
+Most stones occur in a range of shades, so you should fall in love with a color, not a gem.
 If a blue diamond is beyond your budget, there are at least seven different cerulean stones to consider, from a light, aquatic aquamarine to a deep blue sapphire.
-Pick the best gem for your budget and lifestyle.
-Extremely active brides-to-be will want to opt for the most durable gems, including diamonds, rubies, sapphires, and chrysoberyl.
-Listed below are stones by color in order of approximate cost, from lowest to highest price per carat.
+Translation?
+You can pick the best gem for your budget and lifestyle.
+Below we break down a variety of stones to help you find your best match.

 Worn by a woman, blue gems are said to represent jealousy in love, politeness, and vigilance; on a man they stand for wisdom and noble thoughts.